vdandie/SelfOrganizingMap/README.txt

 		- now accurately prints 10 trainingSets with readable records

 	+ Known Bugs:
 		- Need to make the output and trainingSet file numbers the same in every situation so it's easier to find the pairs
 		- When making more than one training set, the records start to come out funny.
 Training sets 1 and 2 look decent.

 1.1.3 	- 10/02/14

 	+ Fixed the mysterious winner rule
+		- cleanMatrix()
-		- cleanMatrix()		- Added a feature so that it will now clean the winners that don't have corresponding Records in the Matrix
+			Added a feature so that it will now clean the winners that don't have corresponding records in the matrix

 	+ Changed the name of:
 		- SelfOrganizingMap =>	AbstractSetCreator